Can The Wave Of Boomer Entrepreneur Retirements Create A Surge Of Worker-Owned Businesses?

 If all goes as planned, he and the employees will reach an agreement by the end of the year on terms, and begin the conversion process in 2019.
 Within three years, the buyout should be complete.
 He plans to then become a member of the new coop and stay on with the company for a few more years before fully retiring.
 He hopes to make the whole process transparent, so other businesses can learn from it.

 There’s likely to be a lot of interest; Project Equity has calculated that baby boomers across the U.S. own 2.34 million businesses, employing nearly 25 million people.
-The group also focuses on Detroit, the Bay Area, and other regions.
-In North Carolina, Hemstreet says that worker ownership makes sense to a wide range of business owners, regardless of their political persuasion.
+The group focuses on the Bay Area, and through partnerships supports this work in other regions across the U.S. In North Carolina, Hemstreet says that worker ownership makes sense to a wide range of business owners, regardless of their political persuasion.

 “I think when you can get back into a narrative of good work is good for everyone, it doesn’t matter what side of the aisle you’re on,” she says.
 “This is about livelihoods, about people’s dignity at what we do all day, which is work . . .
 I think everybody thinks that if you work hard you should be the beneficiary of that.
 That’s ultimately what worker ownership is.
 You should have a say in the decisions that affect you.”

-Note: Correction: This article has been updated to note that Project Equity does not work in Detroit specifically, but partners with other organizations there and around the country.